You’ve found a league you like, and you’re happy enough with the way the startup went. Next step: win the rookie draft.

 The trick is to hit on those picks!

 How to give the short version of a scouting tutorial?
 There are countless books on the subject.

 There are legions of smart football men that make their livings scouting, and even these actual pros get it wrong with frequency.

 But, in the information age, there are literally limitless resources at a fantasy manager’s disposal if you want to do your own scouting.

-There are endless streams of data, and analytics experts that want nothing more than to talk about it to your on twitter and on pods.
+There are endless streams of data and analytics experts that want nothing more than to talk about it to you on Twitter and on pods.

 You can put as much or as little time into scouting rookies as you like, but, for many dynasty buffs, it’s the most enjoyable part of playing fantasy football, and it’s a labor of love.